pstat197/vignette-climate-hazards-greg/README.md

 # vignette-climate-hazards-greg
-This is the repo for climate hazards project with Greg.
+This is the repo for climate hazards center project with Greg.